jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmactions.md

 ## New rule

-Click New to create a new rule.
-This opens the Alarm Action Dialog.
+Click **New** to create a new rule.
+This opens the [Alarm Action Dialog][enterprise_cfgmonitor_alarmaction].
 A rule is made up of conditions and actions.
 ALL actions of the rule are executed when ALL conditions of the rule are met.
 You may want to create many rules to ensure your requirements are met.

 ## Rule order

 Rules are executed in the order they are displayed in the Alarm Action Editor (top to bottom).
 Move rules up and down to re-organize them as appropriate.
-For examples see Example Alarm Action Rules.
+For examples see [Example Alarm Action Rules][enterprise_cfgmonitor_alarmaction_example].

 ## Rule description